juliogomez/devops/README.md

 Most developers working on real projects will not use a rudimentary editor like `vi`, but an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) (Integrated Development Environment).
 There are multiple options available, like [Visual Studio Code](https://code.visualstudio.com), [Atom](https://atom.io), [PyCharm](https://www.jetbrains.com/pycharm/) or [Sublime Text](https://www.sublimetext.com).
 You can test all of them for free and see which one fits better your preferences and needs.

-## May I use WebEx Teams to vote?
+## May I use Webex to vote?

 Voting through a website is nice and convenient, but today's world offers a myriad of different devices and solutions to interact with: mobile phones, tables, wearables, etc. We would like to offer our users with additional ways to vote for their favorite superhero.

-[Cisco WebEx Teams](https://www.webex.com/products/teams/index.html) (previously known as Cisco Spark) is a collaboration tool that supports *rooms* where users can interact (voice, video, IM) and share documents.
+[Cisco Webex](https://www.webex.com/suite/messaging.html) (previously known as Cisco Spark) is a collaboration tool that supports *rooms* where users can interact (voice, video, IM) and share documents.
 Additionally it supports *bots* that you can interact with.
 It is an ideal platform to implement a service that allows our users to vote.

 <p align="center">
 <img src="./images/myhero-spark.png">
 </p>

-Please go ahead and register for a WebEx Teams account, it is easy and completely free.
-You can use WebEx Teams from an app installed in your computer/workstation/mobile, or via a web interface.
+Please go ahead and register for a Webex account, it is easy and completely free.
+You can use Webex from an app installed in your computer/workstation/mobile, or via a web interface.

 Once you are set we will need to create a *bot* for our *myhero* app.
 Don't worry, it is easy.
-Please visit [WebEx Teams for Developers](https://developer.webex.com) and login with your WebEx Teams user.
+Please visit [Webex for Developers](https://developer.webex.com) and login with your Webex user.
 Then go to *My Apps* and click on the **+** sign to add a new *App*.
 Click on *Create a Bot* and give it a *Name* you like.
 Then create its address by providing a *Bot Username* (@webex.bot).
 Choose your favorite icon and add a short description about your bot.
 Then click on *Create Bot*.
 On successful creation you will see all info about your bot, please make sure to copy and save your *Bot's Access Token* (long string of characters), as you will need it later on and you will not be able to come back to review it.
 Your bot is now ready!

 However your bot does not know yet how to interact with users that want to vote.
 Let's provide it with the required code to implement this functionality.